carbon-language/carbon-lang/flang/documentation/Intrinsics.md

 | LOGICAL | BGE, BGT, BLE, BLT |

 ### Intrinsic Functions with Host Dependent Folding Support
-Implementations using the host runtime may not be available for all f18 supported type kind depending on the host hardware types and the libraries available on the host.
+Implementations using the host runtime may not be available for all supported f18 types depending on the host hardware types and the libraries available on the host.
 The actual support on a host depends on what the host hardware types are.
 The list below gives the functions that are folded using host runtime and the related C/C++ types.
 F18 automatically detects if these types match an f18 scalar type.
-If so, folding of the intrinsic functions will be possible for the related f18 scalar type, else an error message will be produced by f18 when attempting to fold related intrinsic functions.
+If so, folding of the intrinsic functions will be possible for the related f18 scalar type, otherwise an error message will be produced by f18 when attempting to fold related intrinsic functions.

 | C/C++ Host Type | Intrinsic Functions with Host Standard C++ Library Based Folding Support |
 | --- | --- |